-- 4.1 It was while working at the restaurant that BG met Amelia Blake, who was also a restaurant employee at the time.
-Amelia was a 22-year-old young lady from England who had arrived in Sydney in April 2017 on a backpacking trip.
-Amelia began working at the restaurant in July 2017. - 4.2 After meeting Amelia and BG developed a friendship which later progressed to a casual sexual relationship by mid to late August 2017.
+- 4.1 It was while working at the restaurant that Amelia met BG, who was also a restaurant employee at the time.
+BG was a 30-year-old Nepalese national who had arrived in Australia with his wife, Mrs SG, in 2014.
+Following a deterioration in their relationship Mrs SG moved into separate accommodation and thereafter had limited contact with BG. - 4.2 After meeting in July 2017 Amelia and BG developed a friendship which later progressed to a casual sexual relationship by mid to late August 2017.
 As this relationship continued it became apparent that BG was intent on pursuing a more serious relationship than Amelia, and wished to progress their relationship more quickly.
-During Amelia's stay in regional Victoria between September and December 2017 she remained in contact with BG using WhatsApp, and arrangements were made for Amelia to live with BG in his unit at 3/85 King Street Newtown for two weeks upon her return to Sydney, before she travelled to Vietnam. - 4.3 There is documentary evidence from Amelia's diary that she was uncertain about the nature and extent of her relationship with BG.
+During Amelia's stay in regional Victoria between September and December 2017 she remained in contact with BG using WhatsApp, and arrangements were made for Amelia to live with BG in his unit at 3/85 King Street Newtown for two weeks upon her return to Sydney, before she travelled to Vietnam.

+4.3 There is documentary evidence from Amelia's diary that she was uncertain about the nature and extent of her relationship with BG.
 On 2 and 5 December 2017, Amelia wrote in her diary that she was considering a relationship with BG, but was unsure about the level of her commitment given her desire to also continue travelling.
 On 14 and 18 December 2017 Amelia wrote that the relationship between herself and BG was experiencing unspecified difficulties, which caused her to have doubts about continuing the relationship.